tete-github/a-frame-walkabout/README.md

 # a-frame-walkabout
 A-Frame implementation of [the "Walkabout" XR locomotion](https://youtu.be/pW6nlLV88Zk?t=15).

-Basically, you go back and forth from one end of your available area to another and rotate the scene when you reach the guardian boundary.
+Basically, you go back and forth from one end of your designated area to another and rotate the scene when you reach the guardian boundary.

 Tested on the Oculus Quest 2.